 However, for how many workflows?
 Fiori only works for a narrow set of business processes.
 This is covered in the article, The Strange Changes with the Count of Fiori Apps.

-This means that most of the time users will be in SAPGUI, not Fiori.
-The reviewed also reinforced this by stating.
+This means that most of the time, users will be in SAPGUI, not Fiori.
+The review also reinforced this by stating.

 “backend SAPGUI tcodes are hard to remember.”